yongenportkey/nus-workshop-2024-microsite/docs/2. create-token/2.5 create-issue-ft/index.md

 sidebar_position: 6
 ---

-# Create and Issue Token on Forest
+# Create and issue Token on Forest

 After obtaining the seed, click the `Create Token` button to create a token.